How to Become a CEO: 9 Steps to Get You Into the Corner Office

 4. Start gaining experience.

 A CEO position is obviously not an entry-level job.
-You'll need to start out at a more junior level in the company or industry that interests you and work your way up.
+You'll need to start at a more junior level in the company or industry that interests you and work your way up.
 Look for a position that presents opportunities for growth.
 Many companies offer management training programs that can boost your odds of advancement, so be sure to take advantage of available options.

-Whatever role you start out in, dedicate yourself to learning as much as you can about your organization and its industry.
+Whatever role you start in, dedicate yourself to learning as much as possible about your organization and its industry.
 Work on improving your communication and problem-solving skills.
 Seek advice from seasoned professionals.
 Do everything you can to demonstrate your competence and enthusiasm.
 Most importantly, complete every task to the best of your ability.
 If you can make a measurable impact on an organization's success, you stand a good chance of being promoted.

 5. Expand your expertise.